 We were able to model and demonstrate to the client that the solution would in fact work, providing peer review of the design and implementation.

-We were able to anticipate possible uses for the data, and our software presented it in a form that could then be used for:
+We were able to anticipate possible uses for the data, and our software provided actionable analytics presented in a form that could then be used for:

 - leak detection (e.g. reading spikes);